ECE-180D-WS-2023/Knowledge-Base-Wiki/Chandrasekar, Kaeshav Wiki Article.md

 ![image](https://user-images.githubusercontent.com/63273284/227689401-bcab07a8-db35-46ab-bf43-1d0a3acd0104.png)

 After connecting, the Bluetooth LED should begin blinking again.
 Follow the aforementioned steps to connect the Bluetooth module to the computer.
 Once the Bluetooth LED is solid red, open the serial monitor for the appropriate COM port for the Bluetooth connection.
 This can be found through trial and error of the various COM ports available in the "Port" dropdown menu under "Tools".
+This step is similar to selecting the appropriate COM port for the Arduino in an earlier step.

-The output on the serial monitor should be:
+The serial monitor can be opened after selecting the COM port under the "Tools" tab.
+The output on the serial monitor after connecting to the Bluetooth module should contain the following string: "Hello, SoftwareSerial ready".
-*insert photo*

 The initial setup of the Bluetooth module will be tricky; however it is crucial to this project, so ensure that this step is fully complete before moving onto the subsequent steps.